Was Jesus Just a Man, or God?

 Skeptics, on the other hand, assert that Jesus was neither divine nor claimed to be.
 He was possibly a great teacher — just one among many who claimed to possess the truth.
 But Jesus’ claims of power and authority, they say, were proved exaggerated when the Romans nailed His body to a cross.
 Anyone who claimed to see Jesus alive afterward, they add, simply experienced grief-induced visions.

 Heck, spend even five minutes reading any published book by a prominent skeptic, and you just might find yourself questioning if anything you believe about Jesus contains a nugget of truth.
-But that’s not a bad thing, if it motivates you to deeper study.
+Because it’s easy to twist the truth.
+But doubts are good, because they motivate us to deeper study.
 If we’re going to call ourselves “followers of Christ,” we should have a solid basis for doing so.
-God calls to be committed, not lukewarm.

 As Alister McGrath, Oxford professor of science of religion, writes: “The challenge posed to every succeeding generation by the New Testament witness to Jesus is not so much, ‘What did He teach?’ but ‘Who is He?
 And what is His relevance for us today?'”